William Bent

 In 1835 Bent married Owl Woman, the daughter of White Thunder, a Cheyenne chief and medicine man.
 Together they had four children.
 Bent was accepted into the Cheyenne tribe and became a sub-chief.
-In the 1840s, according to the Cheyenne custom for successful men, Bent took Owl Woman's sisters, Eagle Woman and Island, as secondary wives.
-He had his fifth child with Eagle Woman.
+In the 1840s, according to the Cheyenne custom for successful men, Bent took Owl Woman's sisters, Yellow Woman and Island, as secondary wives.
+He had his fifth child with Yellow Woman.
 After Owl Woman died in 1847, Island cared for her children.
 Each of the sisters left Bent and, in 1869, he married the young Adaline Harvey, the educated mixed-race daughter of Alexander Harvey, a friend who was a prominent American fur trader in Kansas City, Missouri.
 Bent died shortly after their marriage, and Adaline bore their daughter, his sixth child, after his death.

 Early years

 William Wells Bent was born May 23, 1809 St. Louis, Missouri, a son of Silas Bent and his wife, Martha (nee Kerr) Bent.
 His father was later appointed as a justice of the Missouri Supreme Court.
 William was one of the Bents' eleven children.
 The first three were born in Charleston, Virginia, present-day West Virginia and the remaining children were born in St. Louis after the family migrated there.

+His uncle (Martha Kerr's brother), James Kerr, served in the Missouri House of Representatives and Missouri State Senate and later led colonization, military, and political matters in Texas.

 Three of William's brothers, George, Charles, and Robert, partnered with him in trading with Native Americans in the West.
+Robert and George died at Bent's Fort (1846 and 1841, respectively).
 Charles was the oldest son, born in 1799, and the remaining brothers were born in or after 1806.
 Later based in Santa Fe, Charles Bent lived in Taos.
 He served briefly as the first territorial governor of New Mexico.

 Bent trading empire

 Trapping, stockades and trading

 Charles, George, Robert, and William Bent partnered in the fur trade with Ceran St. Vrain, also a St. Louis native.
 The city had several major fur trading families.
 They left Missouri about 1826 to explore what is now southern Colorado along the upper Arkansas River to trap for furs and establish a trade business.
-Within a couple of years, the Bents and St. Vrain had built two stockades, one near the present town of Pueblo, Colorado and the other stockade either at the mouth of the Purgatoire River, on the northern side of the Arkansas River.
+Within a couple of years, the Bents and St. Vrain had built two stockades, one near the present town of Pueblo, Colorado and the other stockade either at the mouth of the Purgatoire River, or on the northern side of the Arkansas River.
 The historian Grinnell suggested that William Bent was likely trapping furs before the first stockade was built.
 St. Vrain and his older brother, Charles, made the round trips to St. Louis, a regional trading center, to sell furs and return with supplies.

 To set up their trading venture, the brothers used a legacy of their father, Judge Silas Bent.
 The brothers reinvested the substantial profits of their enterprise to develop their business.